weavejester/clucy/README.md

 --------------------

-A field called "\_content" that contains all of the map's values is stored in the index for each map (excluding fields with {:store false}
+A field called "\_content" that contains all of the map's values is stored in the index for each map (excluding fields with {:stored false}
 in the map's metadata).
 This provides a default field to run all searches against.
 Anytime you call the search function without providing a default search field "\_content" is used.